Opentrons/Protocols/protocols/5f7d18/README.md

 * Multi_channel pipette aspiration flow rate (ul/s): Specify the aspiration flow rate
 * Multi-channel pippette dispense flow rate (ul/s): Specify the dispense flow rate
 * Distance from side of well opposite beads (1mm - 4.15mm): Specify the distance from the side of the well opposite the engaged magnetic beads to aspirate from.
 A value of 4.15mm returns the center of the well, with 1mm returning 1mm from the side of the well opposite the engaged beads.
-* Magnetic bead engage height: Specify the depth to which the magnets on the module will infiltrate the plate.
-A value of 0 returns the top of the magnets flush with the bottom of the wells.
 * Bead drying time: Specify the amount of incubation time for the beads to dry at room temperature while magnetically engaged.
 * Bead drying time (with nuclease free water): Specify the amount of time to to dry the beads at room temperature after adding nuclease free water.
 * Nuclease water volume: Specify the amount of nuclease free water to add to the beads